Is A Financial Adviser The Same As A Mortgage Adviser?

 There are 3 main advantages of using a mortgage adviser over a financial adviser to arrange your mortgage.

-Boon Brokers is a truly whole of market mortgage broker with access to over 90 lenders in the U.K.
+Boon Brokers is a truly whole-of-market mortgage broker with access to over 90 lenders in the U.K.

-Expertise It is fair to say that a financial adviser will not be dealing with mortgages on a daily basis, especially when you consider the large range of other products they provide advice on.
+It is fair to say that a financial adviser will not be dealing with mortgages on a daily basis, especially when you consider the large range of other products they provide advice on.

-Mortgages are not always easy products to arrange and there can be many complications that an inexperienced financial adviser might encounter compared to a mortgage adviser who deals with mortgage applications day in day out.
+Mortgages are not always easy products to arrange and there can be many complications that an inexperienced financial adviser might encounter, compared to a mortgage adviser who deals with mortgage applications day in day out.

 Boon Brokers specialises in mortgage products, and we arrange mortgages for our clients on a daily basis.